mbeddr/mps-platform-docs/src/doc/docs/aspects/feedback.md

 ---
-title: Feedback aspect
+title: Feedback Aspect
 hide:
 - toc
 tags:
 - aspect
 ---

-# Feedback aspect
+# Feedback Aspect

 The feedback aspect defines custom messages to show to the user when an error or a warning is detected in the model.